Duke of Edinburgh Award

 Each award is a personal programme of activities consisting of 4 different sections - Volunteering, Physical, Skills and an Expedition.
 You'll find yourself helping people or the community, getting fitter, developing skills and going on an expedition.
 But the best bit is - you get to choose what you do!
 Your programme can be full of activities and projects that get you buzzing, and along the way you’ll pick up experiences, friends and talents that will stay with you for the rest of your life.

 During Years 9 and 10 pupils have the chance to complete their Bronze award with expeditions held in the Cambridgeshire countryside.
 Pupils are expected to complete the volunteer, skills and physical sections in their own time and will take part in two, 2 day and 1 night expeditions usually held over weekends between April and September.

-During years 10/11 pupils will have the opportunity to complete the silver award with expeditions being lead in the Peak District National Park.
+During years 10/11 pupils will have the opportunity to complete the silver award with expeditions taking place in Shropshire and the Peak District National Park.
 To complete the silver award it is beneficial to have previously completed the bronze award.

 What previous students have said about their DofE…..

 ‘I really miss doing DofE, it was so much fun’ Isobel Bennett